A program of the U.S. Chamber of Commerce Foundation

 Our goal is for participants to “walk away with increased networks, to be able to grow their initiatives, be one step ahead in the emerging trends, and be at a better place to hire and retain military talent,” Dexter explained.

-Participating employers reported that they implemented additional military-ready initiatives following last year’s Community Engagement Events.
-One initiative converts more positions to telework positions while another initiative involves forming a military resources group at their organization.
+Past participating employers reported that they implemented additional military-ready initiatives after attending a Community Engagement Event.
+One initiative converted more positions to telework positions while another initiative involves forming a military resources group at their organization.

 These tangible outcomes illustrate the strength of the Community Engagement Event program.

-“What we realized at the end 2018 is that when you convene all these people you get great conversations started and ideas brewing and that you have to continue the conversation,” Dexter said.
-“In 2019, we have turned these into an Empowering Employers series and added working groups to revisit the identified primary needs and continue to build on them.”
+“What we realized at the end of 2018 is that when you convene all these people you get great conversations started and ideas brewing and that you have to continue the conversation,” Dexter said.
+“In 2020, we have turned these into a Call to Lead: Empowering Employers series and added working groups to revisit the identified primary needs and continue to build on them.”

 Our Community Engagement Events foster growth, dialogue, and progress at the local level thanks to national supporters like Comcast NBCUniversal.